nickrunning/docker-test/README_en.md

 - 📁 **File Transfer**: Support file transfer through sidebar panel
 - 🖥️ **AMD64 and ARM64 Architecture Support**: Compatible with mainstream CPU architectures
 - 🔧 **Hardware Acceleration**: Optional GPU hardware acceleration support
+- 🪟 **Window Switcher**: Added a floating window switcher in the top left corner for easy switching to background windows, laying the foundation for adding other features in the future

 ## Quick Start